ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Furthermore, this document uses the following terms.

 * Token series: the set comprising all the access tokens issued by the same AS for the same pair (client, resource server).
+A token series ends when the latest access token of that token series becomes invalid (e.g., when it expires or gets revoked).

   Profiles of ACE can provide their extended and specialized definition, e.g., by further taking into account the public authentication credentials of C and the RS.